Adelaide Festival Centre: Outdoor areas

-South of complex, in the Festival Plaza, sits an environmental sculpture by highly regarded West German artist Otto Hajek, which he called Adelaide Urban Iconography (In the Festival Centre archives it is variously named Shorthand Adelaide, City Iconograph, and City Iconography, and government records give the title City Sign Sculpture Garden).
+South of complex, in the Festival Plaza, an environmental sculpture was created by West German artist Otto Hajek, which he called Adelaide Urban Iconography.
+(Note: In the Festival Centre archives it is variously named Shorthand Adelaide, City Iconograph, and City Iconography, and government records give the title City Sign Sculpture Garden.)
 It has also been referred to as "Hajek's Plaza", and was believed to be the largest artwork in Australia.

-Given the brief of camouflaging the new air-conditioning vent from the carpark below that would rise 10 m from the concrete surface of the plaza, Hajek, arguing that the "real job" of sculpture was social, created a plan that integrated sculpture with architecture, creating a social space encompassing the whole Southern Plaza.
-His plan consisted of "colourful, geometric painted surfaces and cement forms", and it was intended to include a fountain and other water features, extensive planting of vegetation, lighting and provision for sound, which would encourage people to interact with the "concrete garden".

-Other sculptures graced the outdoor spaces, including the prominent stainless steel Tetrahedra, also known as Environmental Sculpture and Tetrahedrons, by Bert Flugelman (whose Mall's Balls is perhaps his better known work).
+Other sculptures graced the outdoor spaces, including the prominent stainless steel Tetrahedra, also known as Environmental Sculpture and Tetrahedrons, by Bert Flugelman.

 After its opening in 1977, the plaza stirred debate and opinions were mixed, but its designs were seen to "consciously exemplify the new practices and relations embodied in the concept of environmental art".
 Designed in a brutalist style, it was labelled as empty and ugly by some, but was nonetheless an artwork of its times.
-In 1977, it was awarded a "brickbat" by the Civic Trust, but Australia Post honoured the sculpture in 1986 by issuing a commemorative stamp for South Australia’s sesquicentenary.
+In 1977, it was awarded a "brickbat" by the Civic Trust, but Australia Post honoured the sculpture in 1986 by issuing a commemorative stamp for South Australia's sesquicentenary.
 Hajek's wife, artist and poet Katja Hajek, wrote in 2001 that the plaza "is well-known in the world of art and became acknowledged as an artistically outstanding creation of the last quarter of the 20th century".

 360-degree panoramic view of the Southern Plaza of the Festival Theatre Centre in 2007 (foreground demolished since photo).

 (From left-to-right, starting SE):